- Who we are

 - Statistical research

 For statistical research we make use of third party software such as Google Analytics or social media platforms.
 These platforms also have access to the data they collect.
-For example, when you accept cookies for our website, we analyze cookie data for statistical research via Google Analytics.
+For information on how these companies use your personal data, please see their privacy policies.

-If ownership of MCFE changes as a result of a merger, acquisition, or a transfer, your personal data may be transferred to the successor entity.
+If ownership of MLE changes as a result of a merger, acquisition, or a transfer, your personal data may be transferred to the successor entity.

 5.2.
 Public authorities.
 If we are required to by law, we also collect and share your identifying information with public authorities or governmental organizations.